 Product liability claims can arise from any of the following types of product defects:

 - Marketing defects

 Design defects are the result of an error in the actual design of the product.
-They occur in the initial stages of the product development process and generally effect every item that was manufactured using these faulty design plans.
+They occur in the initial stages of the product development process and generally affect every item that was manufactured using these faulty design plans.

 Manufacturing defects occur later in the product development process.
 In these cases, there are no issues associated with the design of the product.
 Instead, there was a mistake in the execution of the design during the manufacturing phase of the process.
-As a result, manufacturing defects tend to only effect the items that were made using these negligent production methods.
+As a result, manufacturing defects tend to only affect the items that were made using these negligent production methods.

 Marketing defects occur when the product’s instructions do not adequately inform consumers of any possible dangers that may be associated with its usage or when the instructions fail to accurately describe how to use the product properly.
 Common instances of marketing defects include: